edtau/wgtw/README.md

 ##  Users
 Display a list with the users and their rank.
-If you click on a user a the user profile is displayed.
+If you click on a user a the user profile is displays.

 ## Tags
 Tags is used to display the tags and to add more tags to the database you have to be logged in to do this.